 Finally, when it comes to Wavelengths, current research demonstrates red light at 650-700 nm and Near Infrared Light (NIR) at 700-900 nm provide the deepest penetration in to the body.
 These wavelengths are the biological sweet spot to promote healing in the body’s deeper tissue cells.

 And sure, that all makes sense…but you’re probably still asking: do you have any specific device recommendations for me to get things started?

 We sure do!

 It’s important to remember that everyone’s body is different, which means that there are no one-size-fits-all applications when it comes to low-level laser therapy.
 Having said that, here are a few devices renowned for their healing capabilities and all-around quality of design:

 Multi Radiance Medical MR4 ACTIV Laser: A step up from the TQ Solo, the MR4 Activ is also FDA Cleared and produces 25,000mW of Super Pulsed Power.
-The device includes an additional blue light for antimicrobial benefits and 3 more pulse settings.
-Athletes and the athletic-at-heart alike use the cordless MR4 ACTIV to relieve acute and chronic pain, reduce stiffness and muscle spasms, increase microcirculation and more in the training room—and now you can too, all from the comfort of your living room!
+The device includes all of the wavelengths of the TQ Solo with an additional 470nm Violet-Blue light for antimicrobial benefits.
+The device's 6 settings allow for increased treatment customization.

 No matter what applications you’re seeking, you’ll find them at Cold Laser Supplies, where we help you discover the perfect cold laser therapy equipment for your specific needs.
 Dedicated customer service is both our passion and our specialty.
 And if you’re curious to hear more about all the benefits of cold laser technology, then be sure to read our next blog for a powerful story of just how restorative Photobiomodulation has been to a user who recently adopted it into their health routine.